usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 A subscriber MAY already possess authenticators suitable for authentication at a particular AAL.
 For example, he or she MAY have a two-factor authenticator from a social network provider, considered AAL 2 and IAL 1, and would like to use those credentials at a relying party that requires IAL 2.

 CSPs SHOULD, where practical, accommodate the use of subscriber-provided authenticators in order to relieve the burden to the subscriber of managing a large number of authenticators.
-Binding of these authenticators SHALL be done as described in section 6.1.2.1.
+Binding of these authenticators SHALL be done as described in [Section 6.1.2.1](#post-enroll-bind).

 #### 6.1.4.
 Renewal